-Since opening the Eye Clinic under Prof. Georg von Oettingen in 1868, patients with eye problems have been treated in the building located at 1 J. Kuperjanovi Street.
+Since opening the Eye Clinic under Prof. Georg von Oettingen in 1868 until the end of 2015, patients with eye problems were treated in the building located at 1 J. Kuperjanovi Street.

 All operations of the higher treatment stage of the anterior and posterior eye segment are performed in the clinic.